anomaly/prestans-docs/source/install.rst

 The server side requires a WSGI compliant environment:

-* Python 2.7; should work under *2.6* also
+* Python 2.7
 * WSGI compliant server environment (`Apache <http://httpd.apache.org>`_ + `mod_wsgi <http://modwsgi.googlecode.com>`_, or `Google AppEngine <https://developers.google.com/appengine/>`_, etc).
 * WebOb 1.2.3 (should be installed as a dependency, AppEngine already provided WebOb)
 * You may optionally need SQLAlchemy or AppEngine.

-Client side code is written for Google Closure.
+Client side code is dependant on the Google Closure tools.

 We mostly test on latest releases of `Ubuntu Server <http://www.ubuntu.com/download/server>`_, and Google's `AppEngine <https://developers.google.com/appengine/>`_.